10 secret spots of New York

 Central Park is New York's most famous park.
 A true green lung for the city and the most visited urban park in the world.

-Given its size, I know from experience that walking through Central Park will take you several visits as it is huge and there is so much to see.
-If you don't have much time to invest in this visit, one of the most entertaining ways to explore Central Park is by renting an electric bike, which will take you to the most iconic places in the park as well as others that normally go unnoticed by tourists.
+Givenits size, I know from experience that walking through Central Park will take you several visits as it is huge and there is a lot to see.
+If you don't have a lot of time to invest in this visit, one of the most entertaining ways is to rent a bike around Central Park, with which you will see the most iconic places in the park and also others that normally go unnoticed by tourists.

 Why do I like this tour?

-I love it for autumn in New York, when the sun is still warm in the morning.
+I love to enjoy it during autumn in New York, when the sun is still warm in the morning.
 The light is dim and the landscape is tinged with reds, ochres, browns, oranges...
-It's a colourful spectacle to admire!
-Take your camera and get ready to take the most beautiful pictures of your trip.
+It's a colourful spectacle to behold!
+Grab your camera and get ready to take the most beautiful pictures of your trip.

-The streets of New York are exciting, there is always something new to see in this ever-changing city.
-On the surface there are tourist attractions to suit all tastes but not many know that beneath it lies a secret location known as the ghost underground station of City Hall, which has long been plunged into darkness.
+The streets of New York are exciting, there's always something new to see in this ever-changing city.
+On the surface there are tourist attractions to suit all tastes, but not many people know that beneath it lies a secret location known as the City Hall Ghost Subway Station, which has long been plunged into darkness.

 The name alone makes you want to find out what it's all about, doesn't it?
-All you have to do is enter the subway and take line 6 to the end of the route, as the train continues to travel through this station.
-After Brooklyn Bridge you can pass by the ghost station of City Hall and admire it from the train car.
+All you have to do is go into the subway and take line 6 to the end of the route, as the train still runs through this station.
+After Brooklyn Bridge you can pass by the City Hall ghost station and admire it from the carriage.

-Unfortunately, it' s not possible to get off to see it, but at least the underground runs at a very slow speed, so with a little skill you'll be able to take several photos of this piece of New York history, which tells us about the origins of this public transport at the beginning of the 20th century.
+Unfortunately, you can't get off to see it, but at least the underground runs at very slow speed so with a little skill you can take some photos of this little piece of New York history, which tells us about the origins of this public transport at the beginning of the 20th century.

 What does the ghost station look like?

-City Hall was never a station much used by New Yorkers, as most of them got on and off at the nearby Brooklyn Bridge, and it was eventually closed to the public in 1945 for a variety of reasons.
+City Hall was never a station much used by New Yorkers, as most of them got on and off at the nearby Brooklyn Bridge, and it was eventually closed to the public in 1945 for various reasons.

 Perhaps this has allowed it to remain in such good condition, as have the original tiles, glass, chandeliers and stained glass windows that decorate it.
-Many people find a certain resemblance to the decoration of Grand Central Station, what do you think?
+Many people find some resemblance with the decoration of Grand Central Station, what do you think?

 4. Enjoy street art in High Line Park

 Of all the parks in New York, one of the most original to me is High Line Park.
-A new urban garden, barely a decade old, built on an old elevated railway line and filled with greenery, mural art and sculptures on the west side of Manhattan.
+A new urban garden, barely a decade old, built on a former elevated railway line and filled with greenery, wall art and sculptures on the west side of Manhattan.
 One of New York's almost secret places waiting to be discovered on your trip.

 High Line Park is located between Gansevoort Street and 34th Street.
 Its two-and-a-half kilometre straight line route starts (or ends depending on which direction you take) to the north near Hudson Yards, the trendy new Midtown neighbourhood along the Hudson River.
-It then runs through Chelsea and finally ends in the south in the Meatpacking District next to the Whitney Museum.
+It then runs through Chelsea and finally ends in the south in the Meatpacking District next to the Whitney Museum of New York

 From end to end, the High Line Park walkway is lined with skyscrapers, designer buildings and interesting sculptures.
-But in addition to the urban art you'll see along the High Line Park, I suggest you take a break from the walk to exit at the 23rd Street entrance and take a stroll around the area to see some of the graffiti by Brazilian artist Eduardo Kobra.
+But in addition to the urban art you'll see along the High Line Park, I suggest you pause along the way to exit at the 23rd Street entrance and take a stroll around the area to see some of the graffiti by Brazilian artist Eduardo Kobra.
 Three of the most striking and which have become true icons of the neighbourhood are:

-• We love NY²: featuring Einstein expressing his love for New York squared.
+- We love NY²: the main character is Einstein, who expresses his love for New York squared.

-• Mount Rushmore: on the facade of the Empire Diner, a tribute to artists Andy Warhol, Frida Hahlo, Keith Haring and Jean-Michel Basquiat.
+- Mount Rushmore: on the façade of the Empire Diner restaurant, as a tribute to artists Andy Warhol, Frida Hahlo, Keith Haring and Jean-Michel Basquiat.

-With a few souvenir photos, head back to High Line Park to continue the route.
-Don't put your camera away because a little further along 21st Street, on the left, there is a very unique sculpture under whose arch you can take a few more cool photos.
+With a few souvenir photos, return to High Line Park to continue the tour.
+Don't put your camera away because a little further along 21st Street, on the left, there is a very unique sculpture under whose arch you can take a few more cool pictures.

 5. See the best Hispanic art north of Harlem

 New York is one of the most important cultural centres in the world.
-The museum offer is vast (MoMA, the MET, the Guggenheim Museum...) but not many travellers know that in New York's Upper Manhattan, west of Broadway, is located the Hispanic Society of America, an elegant Beaux Arts-style building that houses the most important collection of Hispanic art in the world outside Spain.
+The museum offer is vast (the MoMA, the MET, the Guggenheim Museum...) but not many travellers know that in New York's Upper Manhattan, west of Broadway, is located the Hispanic Society of America, an elegant Beaux Arts style building that houses the most important collection of Hispanic art in the world outside Spain.
 Amazing, isn't it?

-If you love art and history as much as I do, the Hispanic Society of America will blow you away, with treasures ranging from the Palaeolithic to the 20th century!
-It has more than 18,000 works in almost every field (sculptures, decorative arts, drawings, paintings...) and its collection includes such important artists as Diego de Velázquez, El Greco, Francisco de Goya, Joaquín Sorolla, Mariano Fortuny, Ignacio Zuloaga and Francisco de Zurbarán.
+If you love art and history, the Hispanic Society of America will surprise you with its treasures from the Palaeolithic to the 20th century!
+It has more than 18,000 works in almost every field and its collection includes such important artists as Diego de Velázquez, El Greco, Francisco de Goya, Joaquín Sorolla, Mariano Fortuny and Francisco de Zurbarán.

 Why go to this museum?

-It is true that due to its location between 155th and 156th streets north of Harlem, the Hispanic Society of America is not part of the traditional route through the iconic museums of New York, but this institution is a jewel that is well worth a visit not only because of the great legacy it houses within its walls but also because admission is free.
+It is true that due to its location between 155th and 156th Streets in North Harlem, the Hispanic Society of America is not part of the traditional route through the iconic museums of New York, but this institution is a jewel that is well worth a visit not only because of the great legacy it houses within its walls, but also because admission is free.

-And since you're going to Harlem , you can combine it with a tour of Harlem with a Gospel Mass to immerse yourself in the culture and history of this neighbourhood where the African-American community has traditionally lived.
-You'll kill two birds with one stone!
+And while you're in Harlem, you can combine it with agospel mass tour to immerse yourself in the culture and history of this traditional African-American neighbourhood.

 Especially gardens in a city as bustling as this one, where traffic on the streets and people in a hurry are a constant.
 It is wonderful to find small oases where you can take a break surrounded by water and greenery.
 Such is the case of Greenacre Park and Paley Park, both in Midtown Manhattan.